jupyter-book/mystmd/docs/cross-references.md

 These roles are supported to have compatibility with Sphinx.
 However, it is recommended to use markdown link syntax for referencing content, as it is more portable, is more concise, and has improved features such as inline formatting in the text links.
 ```

-% TODO: There are way to many ways to do the exact same thing here!!

 (targeting-headers)=